-1. Pre heat air fryer to 340°F for 5 minutes (the air fryer will run empty during this time, this helps to kick start the baking process).
-Prepare cake batter in the mean time (if you are a beginner to baking, then we recommend this preheating process when you are in about step 3 or 4 of prepping the cake batter).
+- Pre heat air fryer to 340°F for 6 minutes (the air fryer will run empty during this time, this helps to kick start the baking process).
+Prepare cake batter in the mean time.

-3. Add all wet ingredients into a larger bowl, whisk until smooth and combined.
+- Add all wet ingredients into a larger bowl, whisk until smooth and combined.
 Stir in the dry ingredients and mix with a rubber spatula, until just combined.
 Tip: Over mixing will create gluten development, and might make the air fryer banana cake dense and tough, instead of the soft and fluffy texture you are aiming for.

 Did you make this recipe?
 I’d love your feedback!
 Please let me know by leaving a comment or review below or snap a photo and share on Instagram.